 - 1. For the file check, samhain does not follow symlinks.
 If the argument for a file=... directive is a symlink, then the symlink itself is checked, not the location it points to. - 2.
 The argument for a dir=... directive must be a directory.
 Using a symlink to a directory as argument is incorrect. - 3.
-Precedence is given to the most specific location in the filesystem regardless of the order listed in the config file.
-I.e., - a policy for a specific file overrides the policy for its directory - a policy for a subdirectory overrides the policy for its parent directory - if a directory or file path are explicitly listed twice in two different policy sections, Samhain will print a warning and honor only the first stanza processed.
-"First matching rule wins."
-Note however that it is perfectly ok to list a directory both as file=/path and dir=/path (see next rules). - 4.
-Checking a directory with dir=... will check both the content of the directory as well as the directory special file itself, honoring a local and global recursion depth, giving local preference. - 5.
-Using a directory as argument for both a file=... and a dir=... directive will have the effect that - the file=... directive will override the dir=... directive for the directory special file itself, - while the dir=... directive remains in effect for the directory content. - 6.
-The presence of a file=/parent/subdir, which is more specific of a path entry than that of the parent directory in another policy section with a "deeper" recursion depth as dir=N/parent will not prevent Samhain from descending into /parent/subdir and applying the higher level directory with the "deeper" recursion policy to the contents of /parent/subdir The more-specific rule will only apply to the directory special file and does not "truncate" the higher level policy in any way.
+Precedence is given to the most specific location in the filesystem.
+I.e., - a policy for a specific file overrides the policy for its directory - · a policy for a subdirectory overrides the policy for its parent directory - 4.
+Checking a directory with dir=... will check both the content of the directory as well as the directory special file itself - 5.
+Using a directory as argument for both a file=... and a dir=... directive will have the effect that the file=... directive will override the dir=... directive for the directory special file, while the dir=... directive remains in effect for the directory content.